Home

 Photo: University of Washington

 Extensive clearcutting and road building are seen in aerial views of Washington State on Google Earth (left).
 This urgent worldwide problem is the same whether it occurrs in the developed or developing countries.
-Indeed the insane "clearcut - to - the - end" liquidation policy continues today in the endangered temperate rainforests of BC and Alaska.
-For more on how the legacy of the 1864 Northern Pacific railroad land grant came to cause such destruction in Washington, see: Railways & Clearcuts.
-Today the only way forward is to adopt a sweeping new "Zero-Cut" policy for all publicly owned forests: Native Forest Council.
+Indeed the insane "clearcut – to – the – end" liquidation policy continues today in the endangered temperate rainforests of BC and Alaska.
+The legacy of the 1864 Northern Pacific railroad land grant in Washington is massive clearcuts and nature destruction.
+Today the only way forward is to adopt a sweeping new "Zero Cut" policy for all publicly owned forests.

 Photo: White River Valley Museum